adolphslab/Trait_judgments_task_without_word_the_experiment/README.md

 ---

 ## How to Cite
-If you use this experiment framework or adapt its code, please cite the associated manuscript(s) from this project ([osf](https://osf.io/preprints/psyarxiv/ne6w2_v2)).
+If you use this experiment framework or adapt its code, please cite the associated manuscript(s) from this project ([osf preprint](https://osf.io/preprints/psyarxiv/ne6w2_v2)).

 ---